Deer: Predation or Starvation?

-Introduction: In 1970 the deer population of an island forest reserve about 518 square kilometers in size was about 2000 animals.
+Introduction: In 1970 the deer population of an island forest reserve was about 2000 animals.
 Although the island had excellent vegetation for feeding, the food supply obviously had limits.
-Thus the forest management personnel feared that overgrazing might lead to mass starvation.
+Thus, the forest management personnel feared that overgrazing might lead to mass starvation.
 Since the area was too remote for hunters, the wildlife service decided to bring in natural predators to control the deer population.
 It was hoped that natural predation would keep the deer population from becoming too large and also increase the deer quality (or health), as predators often eliminate the weaker members of the herd.
 In 1971, ten wolves were flown into the island.

 The results of this program are shown in the following table.
-The Population Change is the number of deer born minus the number of deer that died during that year.
-Fill out the last column for each year (the first has been calculated for you).
+The population change is the number of deer born minus the number of deer that died during that year.
+The herd population started at 2000 when this study began.

 Why is death by predators more natural or "right" then death by starvation?